BlueAndi/DroidControlShip/README.md

 1. Make sure that the hardware version of your [ZumoComSystem](https://github.com/NewTec-GmbH/ZumoComSystem) is supported.
 Currently, only v1.1 and v1.2 are supported.
 2. Install the [drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) for the CP2102 USB-UART converter if required.

+## How to start?

+### Simulation
+After you built the application, you will find in in ```.pio/build/<APPLICATION-NAME>/program.exe```.
+It provides several command line arguments to configure certain features.
+Use -h or --help to get a short user friendly overview about them.

+The applications are using a configuration file in JSON format to retrieve certain settings.
+In the very first run, such a configuration file will be automatically be created.
+If there exists already one, it will be loaded without modifications (regardless of any other program arguments).

+The DroidControlShip will always try to connect to the RadonUlzer, therefore its important to have the RadonUlzer executable started first!
+And because the RadonUlzer executable will always connect to the Webots simulation, it shall run as well having a corresponding world loaded.

+Some applications require to have an MQTT server running, but it may depend on the kind of application you choose.

+TODO

+### Target

+TODO

 # Documentation